justindujardin/mathy/libraries/website/docs/ml/overview.md

 Mathy uses machine learning in a few ways, and has the following features:

 - [Math Embeddings](/ml/embeddings) layer for processing sequences of sequences
-- [Policy/Value model](/ml/policy_value_model) for estimating which actions to apply to which nodes
+- [Policy/Value model](/ml/model) for estimating which actions to apply to which nodes
 - [A3C agent](/ml/a3c) for online training of agents in a CPU-friendly setting
-- [MCTS agent](/ml/zero) for batch training in a GPU-friendly setting

 ## Text Preprocessing